 As we look at how life may change as legal restrictions are lifted we probably all realise that we cannot go from doing nothing to doing everything – that would be too much too fast.
 And many people may still be anxious, especially with the uncertainty of rising infection rates.
 Some people are also concerned because they are especially vulnerable.
 We want to keep church as safe as possible and that includes alleviating anxiety as well as keeping physical measures.

-We are therefore taking things slowly – one good change will be that from Sunday 25th we will be able to sing in the service – hurray!
+We are therefore taking things slowly – one good change is that we are now able to sing in the services – hurray!
 We will at the moment however be asking people who attend church on Sundays, and for Baptisms, Weddings and Funerals to continue to wear masks (in the same way that supermarkets etc are doing), and where possible to sit in a socially distanced way.
 Communion will still be done carefully, and offered in one kind (the bread only).
 These measures may gradually be changed when it seems appropriate.
 This approach seems to be a common one across the churches, and is in in line with the advice from the Bishops in our Diocese and Churches Together In England.